More

 Super 30/40-Mechanical, as well as the Most Popular Super 30/30 Punch Machine.

-You should start by Reading the Operation & Maintenance Manual to familiarize yourself with How the Punching Mechanism of these Machines actually works.
+You should start by Reading the Operation & Maintenance Manual to familiarize

 If you can't be Bothered to Obtain a Manual, Read-It, and at least attempt to

-understand your Machine's Problems, Don't Expect me to Bother Much to help you.....
+understand your Machine's Problems, Don't Expect Me to Bother Much to Help You.....

 Below is a Basic Pictorial on How these Machines Punch, But does not go into the